 Encompassing 125,000 acres of the Cumberland Plateau, Big South Fork National River and Recreation Area protects the free-flowing Big South Fork of the Cumberland River and its tributaries.
 The area boasts miles of scenic gorges and sandstone bluffs, is rich with natural and historic features and has been developed to provide visitors with a wide range of outdoor recreational activities.

 Skinny singletrack, friendly hills, killer views and back country make this an epic ride.
-Most days you will not see anyone else on the 33 mile ride.
-Once you leave the visitors center you will have the trails to yourself.
+Most days you'll not see anyone else on the 33 mile ride.
+Once you leave the visitors center you'll have the trails to yourself.

 From the rolling Collier Ridge